Particular/Workshop.NServiceBus/exercises/09/README.md

 In this exercise you'll learn how to:

-- Setup a *ServiceControl* instance
-- Setup a *ServiceControl Monitoring* instance
 - Configure an endpoint to use Platform Monitoring
 - Setup a custom check
 - Setup heartbeats